 In The Nightingale, Isabelle’s codename is The Nightingale.
 In real life, according to the Washington Post, de Jongh was known as “Dédée” and the “Petit Cyclone.”
 The path through France and across the Pyrenees was known as the Comet Line.
 In an interview with Goodreads, Hannah explains, “Andrée and her dad started this escape route, and she personally led hundreds of downed airmen over this route and was caught, in actually much the same place Isabelle was caught in The Nightingale.
 She was sent to a concentration camp and survived.
 I believe she spent the rest of her life helping others in the Belgian Congo.”

 Per Sara Corbett’s New York Times Magazine article “The Escape Artist,” de Jongh actually led 118 Allied soldiers through the Pyrenees.
 The comet line allowed over 700 more soldiers to escape.
 Corbett also points out the genius of de Jongh’s Comet Line: “A woman couldn’t carry a gun or fly a bomber jet, but she could walk unnoticed, striding down a street in a wool coat and sensible shoes as if on her way to the market or a typist’s job, trailed quietly by two or three wayward soldiers in disguise.”
 Consequently, when the Nazi’s caught de Jongh, they refused believe that she was the mastermind behind the Comet Line.
-As Hannah pointed out, Isabelle has a similar experience:
+As Hannah pointed out, Isabelle has a similar experience in The Nightingale :

 “‘I am the Nightingale,’ she said, standing on burned, bloody feet.
 She turned to the German who had tortured her.
 Schmidt laughed.
 ‘You, a girl?
 The infamous Nightingale?’” (p.
 373)

 For both Isabelle and de Jongh, doing women’s work in war was never an option.
-In the book Isabelle feels compelled to fight.
+In The Nightingale Isabelle feels compelled to fight.
 Her sister on the other hand is more concerned with keeping her daughter safe.
-As the book progresses, Viann grows to understand Isabelle’s urge to join the resistance and Viann starts a little resistance of her own.
+As The Nightingale progresses, Viann grows to understand Isabelle’s urge to join the resistance and Viann starts a little resistance of her own.
 After a Jewish child, Jean Georges, is left with Viann, she decides to hide him in the orphanage at her church.
 She asks for Mother Marie-Therese for help.
 Mother agrees and convinces Viann to save more Jewish children: “‘You are the leader of this now, and if we are risking out lives for one child, we may as well try to save more.’” (p.
 328) Viann’s determination to help Jean Georges was my favorite part of The Nightingale.
 Viann finally realizes that ignoring the war and all the Nazis' despicable actions makes her complicit.

-Because of moral questions like this as well as Hannah’s thorough descriptions of the struggles both Isabell and Viann had to endure, I found myself getting carried away in my own what-ifs.
+Because of moral questions like this as well as Hannah’s thorough descriptions of the struggles both Isabell and Viann had to endure, I found myself getting carried away in my own what-ifs while reading The Nightingale.
 What would I have done if I was Viann?
 Could I have done what Isabelle did?
 (I assure you the answer is no.) I love being wrapped up in a book this way, and I have Hannah’s excellent writing to thank for that.
 I also appreciated all the historical references in The Nightingale.
 And I’m glad it got me to look up Andrée de Jongh.
 Of course, World War II novels are always loaded with interesting history.
 They are also usually pretty good, which is why I want to know what your favorite World War II books are.
 Let me know in the comments!